KAthousand/blackjackGame/README.md

 ## Project Description

-I will be using the deck of cards API  to create a game of blackjack in which the user will play against a computerized dealer.
+I will be using the deck of cards API  to create a game of blackjack in which the user will play against a programmed dealer.

 ## API and Data Sample